McBride Outside Guide Service

 Species You'll Want to Hook

-White Bass: These little scrappers are a blast on light tackle.
-They school up big time in the spring, and when you find 'em, it's non-stop action.
-They average 1-2 pounds, but what they lack in size they make up for in numbers.
-Perfect for kids or anyone who loves fast-paced fishing.
+White Bass: These feisty little fighters are a blast to catch.
+They school up and when you find 'em, it's non-stop action.
+Spring is prime time when they run up the rivers, but you can catch 'em year-round.
+They might not be the biggest, but what they lack in size, they make up for in numbers and fight.

 Why Anglers Keep Coming Back